juanjosegarciaripoll/emacs-build/README.md

 4. Pack all the dependencies into a ZIP file.
 5. Download and build pdf-tools, hunspell or other extensions mentioned above.
 In the process, ensure that the required packages are also installed.
 6. Create a ZIP file with Emacs, all the dependencies and all the extensions.

+The script, just like its creator, is a bit opinionated.
+It performs takes some extra steps to reduce the size of the distribution

+- It eliminates the manual pages and large documentation files for the libraries that are used by Emacs.
+- It eliminates the library files (*.a).
+- It strips the executable files and DLL's from debugging information.